exonum/exonum-java-binding/exonum-java-binding-core/rust/ejb-app/TUTORIAL.md

 `LD_LIBRARY_PATH` is required to locate native libraries used by Java Binding.
 You need to provide paths to:
-  - The JVM library (e.g., `libjvm.so` on Linux).
+  - JVM library (e.g., `libjvm.so` on Linux).
-  - The Rust standard library that was used to build the application.
+  - Rust standard library that is used to build the application.
-  - The application libraries used by Java Binding.
+  - Application libraries used by Java Binding.

 You can use the following script for this purpose: